michael-sumner/go-make-things/content/articles/2020/2020-12-04-how-to-debug-javascript-like-a-pro.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VQ7SUjYj4r0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I'll do a write-up of the tips in his video in the future, but for now, go check out his awesome video.
+I'll do a write-up of the tips in his video in the future, but for now, go check out his awesome video if you'd like to learn how to debug more effectively.
+I learned a ton!